nshanian/ATAC-seq/README.md

 The workflows are written for analyzing genomic regions showing increased tranposase binding and chromatin accessibility measured by ATAC-seq.

-The workflows are essentially identical to the ChIP-seq repository workflows with differences arising in selecting proper value in --extsize command, a value that reflects the average fragment length observed in the data.
+The workflows are essentially identical to the ChIP-seq repository workflows with differences arising in selecting proper values in --extsize command in `ATAC_peakcall.sh`, a value that reflects the average fragment length observed in the data.
 This value may vary depending on the experimental setup, sequencing platform, and sample quality.

 For ATAC-seq data, the DNA fragments are generally shorter due to the nature of the transposase-based assay, which fragments accessible chromatin regions.
 Therefore, the appropriate --extsize value for ATAC-seq data may be smaller than that used for ChIP-seq data.